 What is a tire serial number?

-In an effort to make the roads safer, tires manufactured for use and sale in

-	the United States have a DOT number which includes the tire serial number.

-	The DOT number allows the United States Department of Transportation to

-	monitor the quality of the parts used on vehicles.
-The number also helps

-	drivers know when a part they use has been recalled.
-All too often, drivers

-	miss tire recalls.
+In an effort to make the roads safer, tires manufactured for use and sale in the United States have a DOT number which includes the tire serial number.
+The DOT number, tire identification number, or tire serial number allows the United States Department of Transportation to monitor the quality of the parts used on vehicles.
+The number also helps drivers know when a part they use has been recalled.
+All too often, drivers miss tire recalls.

 - The first set of letters represents the tire's manufacturing plant.

 - The second set of letters represents the size code.